Diseases and pests identification

 -

-on the mobile app (minimum v3.25): by choosing the “Diseases and pests” flora in the “Specific Floras” sub-menu.
+On the mobile application (v3.26 minimum): by choosing the “Diseases and pests” flora in the “Specific Floras” sub-menu.

 The contribution of disease observations is currently very limited.
-If you are a professional in certain diseases and want to improve identification performance, please fill out the following form: https://forms.gle/BYH7WC9d8eJEm3dk9.
-Please provide detailed information about your skills and profession so we can respond to your request as quickly as possible, usually within 3 working days.
+If you are a professional specialized in certain diseases and wish to improve their identification performance, please fill out the following form: https://forms.gle/BYH7WC9d8eJEm3dk9.
+Please provide detailed information about your skills and profession so that we can respond to your request as quickly as possible, generally within 3 working days.

 To go further